GeorgyMakarov/neuralnet_test/readme.md

 2. scale numeric variables using your method of choice;
 3. convert factor variables to dummy variables -- one hot encoding;
 4. check if dummy variable column names are consistent with `R` -- see below;
+5. convert response to numeric -- *important* for classification;
+6. split the data into training and testing;

 Neural network uses activation functions.
 Activation functions outputs are in a range *[-1; +1]* always.
 The function will scale the data on every iteration if